This post was most recently updated on April 22nd, 2019

 Simple guidelines for staying safe in Peru.

-Peru is an amazingly varied country with so many reasons to visit.
+Peru is an amazingly diverse country with so many reasons to visit.
 It is also still a developing nation.
-For some people this may lead them to believe that it can be much less safe than their own country.
+For some people, this may lead them to believe that it can be much less safe than their own country.
 However, there is no reason why this should be the case.
 Staying safe in Peru is straightforward with the help of a few rules.

 Preparations before you arrive

-The US website of Centers for Disease Control and Prevention has excellent information about vaccination requirements for those travelling in different areas of Peru.
-For people staying in large urban areas the basic requirements are not much different from the vaccinations they already have in their home country.
-However, in more remote areas and for those travelling to the jungle, other vaccines and malaria medicine may be required.
+The US website of Centers for Disease Control and Prevention has excellent information about vaccination requirements for those traveling in different areas of Peru.
+For people staying in large urban areas, the basic needs are not much different from the vaccinations they already have in their home country.
+However, in more remote areas and for those traveling to the jungle, other vaccines and malaria medicine may be required.

 Registering with your travel plans

 Some countries allow you to register your travel plans online.
-This helps government agencies contact you in the event of an emergency.
+Registering helps government agencies contact you in the event of an emergency.
 Australians can register with smartraveller.gov.uk and US citizens with step.state.gov

-Whenever you travel from your home country to another it is always sensible to take out travel insurance.
-This should cover both your belongings and medical requirements.
-At The Medical Elective Network we include travel insurance for all program participants.
+Whenever you travel from your home country to another, it is always sensible to take out travel insurance.
+This insurance should cover both your belongings and medical requirements.
+At The Medical Elective Network, we include travel insurance for all program participants.

 Staying Safe in Peru